husseab/book-library/README.md

 # Book library

 This is a book library app desgined to store books and associated authors, genres and reader records in a database.
 This app is public on Github and is also deployed on Render.
-On the link use /books, /authors, /genres and /readers paths to see what is available, see -->  https://book-library-hprd.onrender.com .
+On the link below use /books, /authors, /genres and /readers paths to see what is available, see -->  https://book-library-hprd.onrender.com .

 ## Dependencies used